Spatial and single cell analysis

 Adding QC metrics to the metadata#

-Before performing filtering and transformations, let’s add some quality control metrics of the raw data to the metadata, which we can plot later on.
+Before performing filtering and transformations, let’s compute quality control metrics for the raw data and add them to the metadata, which we can plot later on.

 gr.pp.calculate_qc_metrics(dc)